Belin Memorial UMC — Murrells Inlet, South Carolina

-SC Picture Project | Georgetown County | Belin Memorial United Methodist
+SC Picture Project | Georgetown County | Belin Memorial UMC

-Since 1997 the first Saturday of May each year is reserved for the church’s Blessing of the Inlet ceremony.
-The coastal community feels richly blessed by the sea, and everyone from fishermen to beach lovers attend the ceremony to express their gratitude for the joy of living in such a singularly exquisite place.
+Since 1997, the first Saturday of each May is reserved for the church’s “Blessing of the Inlet” ceremony, when the Murrell’s Inlet community gathers to express their gratitude for the joy of living in a singularly exquisite place.
 The image below shows the scene.

 Reflections on Belin Memorial United Methodist

-Artist Tim Matthew, who submitted the painting below says: “My goal through my artwork is to capture the beauty of South Carolina on canvas.
+Artist Tim Matthew, who shares the painting below writes, “My goal through my artwork is to capture the beauty of South Carolina on canvas.
 I was riding through Murrells Inlet one day and saw this church.
 Its stunning beauty and location by a marsh attracted me so I stopped to take a few photos.
 I loved the way the evening light was falling across the church at the time I was there.
 Back in my studio, I created this painting.
 I hope it captures the beauty of Belin UMC and also of South Carolina.”

-Belin Memorial United Methodist Info
+Belin Memorial UMC Info

 Address: 4183 Highway 17 Business, Murrells Inlet, SC 29576